w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Selection of validators

-The task of choosing validators is not simple, as it should take into account for nominator reward and risk preferences.
+The task of choosing validators is not simple, as it should take into account nominator reward and risk preferences.
 Ideally one aims to maximize the reward-to-risk ratio by maximizing rewards and minimizing risks, with sometimes having to compromise between the two as minimizing risks might decrease rewards as well.
-Nominators should pay attention especially to six criteria when nominating validators (not in order of importance):
+Nominators should pay attention, especially to six criteria when nominating validators (not in order of importance):

 - recent history of the era points earned across eras
 - validator's self stake (shows skin in the game)